jakemorgangit/floppify/README.md

 ## Drive Setup
 By default, the script uses drive A: (the traditional floppy drive letter).
-If you’re using another drive, like a USB floppy emulator or USB drive, simply change the drive letter in the settings.
+If you’re using another drive, like a USB floppy emulator or USB drive, simply change the drive letter in the `.ENV` file.

 ## Playlist File
 Create a file called playlist.txt on the floppy disk.
 In this file, paste links to the Spotify playlists or albums you want, one per line.
 You can have as many playlists as you like on a single floppy, so for instance, you could store an artist’s entire discography on one disk!